 Students who love creative thinking and using computers to solve real world problems will find the Bachelor of Science (B.S.) in Computer Science a rewarding field of study.
 The B.S. in Computer Science prepares students for immediate employment in computing-related careers as well as for graduate school.
 Our graduates often become software developers, business analysts, system administrators, and database administrators.

-Employment in computer occupations is expected to increase by 22 percent through 2020, according to the U.S. Bureau of Labor Statistics.
+Employment in software development is expected to increase by 25 percent through 2031, according to the U.S. Bureau of Labor Statistics.

 The undergraduate computer science major at Western Carolina University is a bachelor of science degree program accredited by the Computing Accreditation Commission of ABET, 415 North Charles Street, Baltimore, MD 21201 Phone +1.410.347.7700